ARTICLE

 To reach higher knowledge, you must first know yourself.
 As you strive for knowledge, you explore your relationship with the divine realm.

-It's the version to play in solitaire, on a board inspired by the sephira, the 10 emanations of consciousness or force of creative life by which divine patterns are revealed to humankind.
+It's the version to play in solitaire, on a board inspired by the sephira, the 10 emanations of consciousness or force of creative life by which divine patterns are revealed to Humankind.

 lover's discourse